matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

 but they specify different verification methods, the verification should be cancelled with a `code` of `m.unexpected_message`.

+With to-device messages, previously the sender of the `m.key.verification.request` message would send an `m.key.verification.cancel` message to the recipient's other devices when it received an `m.key.verification.start` event.
+With this new event, the sender of the `m.key.verification.request` message should send an `m.key.verification.cancel` message when it receives an `m.key.verification.ready` or `m.key.verification.start` message, whichever comes first.

 The `m.key.verification.ready` event is optional; the recipient of the `m.key.verification.request` event may respond directly with a `m.key.verification.start` event instead.
 This is for compatibility with the